-THE foundation for International Youth Day was I laid during the dark days of world slaughter, when the workers of various lands were turning their bayonets against one another, and world social de-mocracy had betrayed the working class and sent it to its death for the bourgeoisie.
+THE foundation for International Youth Day was laid during the dark days of world slaughter, when the workers of various lands were turning their bayonets against one another, and world social democracy had betrayed the working class and sent it to its death for the bourgeoisie.

-All the leaders of the Second International, in-All the leaders of the Second International, in-cluding Plekhanov, went over to the bourgeoisie, and came out strongly in favor of war.
+All the leaders of the Second International, including Plekhanov, went over to the bourgeoisie, and came out strongly in favor of war.
 The only ones who took a stand against war and the treacherous activities of the Second International were a group of social democratic youth under the leadership of Lenin and Liebknecht.

-"War means the downfall of capitalism and the task of the revolutionary workers is to turn this war into a revolutionary path, the path of trans-forming it into a civil war."
+"War means the downfall of capitalism and the task of the revolutionary workers is to turn this war into a revolutionary path, the path of transforming it into a civil war."

 This was the line of Lenin, and it was followed by the more revolutionary section of the socialist youth.
-From the very beginning they carried on a struggle against militarism, meeting with a sym-pathetic response both on the part of these young workers who had been sent to the battle front, and those who were being subjected to such terrible ex-ulaitation at the rear ploitation at the rear.
+From the very beginning they carried on a struggle against militarism, meeting with a sympathetic response both on the part of these young workers who had been sent to the battle front, and those who were being subjected to such terrible exploitation at the rear.